-These amazing Indian-Spiced Pork Chops are marinated in a yogurt mixture filled with fragrant South Asian spices, grilled to perfection, then topped with cilantro and chilies.
-Succulent, flavorful, and easy to prepare.
-These Indian-spiced pork chops will quickly become a favorite, and it’s the perfect way to dress up a simple.
+These garam masala spiced chops will quickly become a favorite go to protein, and it’s the perfect way to dress up a simple pork chop.
 We recommend using rib chops for this recipe as they tend to stay nice and juicy when cooked.
-Not only will the yogurt marinade infuse these pork chops with flavor, but like buttermilk, it will act as a semi-brine and tenderizer.
+The rich spice filled yogurt marinade infuses these pork chops with flavor.
+Similar to buttermilk, the yogurt it will act as a brine and tenderizer.

 What is Garam Masala?